CMSgov/design-system/examples/html-css/README.md

-## Example Applications: Pure HTMS/CSS
+## Example: Pure HTMS/CSS

-This shows the usage of CMS design system components via pure HTML/CSS.
+This shows the usage of CMS design system components with a pure HTML/CSS set up.
 Simply include the CSS file in the HTML document.

 ### Usage